JeanMarcMbouma/BbQ.ChatWidgets/js/CREATE_SUMMARY.md

+﻿This document has been consolidated into the new documentation structure.

+Please refer to `docs/INDEX.md` and `README.md` for the updated documentation.
-﻿# 🎉 NPM Package Creation Complete!
+# 🎉 NPM Package Creation Complete!

 ## Summary